-- Problem oriented language: In particular the choice of classes and methods and objects should reflect the language of the problem statement.
-The following procedures give one way to do this: - List of nouns: In order to arrive at a possible list of classes, read through the problem statement and find all of the nouns and noun phrases.
-Strike from this list those nouns that clearly have nothing to do with the problem to be solved (for instance, "device", "priority", and "handout" all appear in the Cribbage specification, but are unlikely candidate for classes.)
-If in doubt, keep the noun! - List of facts: Now re-read the problem statement for the facts contained therein, and for each noun come up with a list of related facts.
-For instance, for crib, one has at least: - belongs to dealer
+Problem oriented language: In particular the choice of classes and methods and objects should reflect the language of the problem statement.
+The following procedures give one way to do this:

+List of nouns: In order to arrive at a possible list of classes, read through the problem statement and find all of the nouns and noun phrases.
+Strike from this list those nouns that clearly have nothing to do with the problem to be solved (for instance, "Chair", "Dean", and "cautionary note" all appear in the project specification, but are unlikely candidate for classes.)
+If in doubt, keep the noun!
-• dealer counts crib last

-• flush may count for five in
+List of facts: Now re-read the problem statement for the facts contained therein, and for each noun come up with a list of related facts.
+For instance, for time-table, one has at least:

+- format is vague - days across the top

+- times doewn the side - can be overlaid

-- each player discards two cards face down into crib - Some of these facts may later turn out to be irrelevant; try to avoid early judgment.
-For instance, the fact (not actually in this project specification) that a peg is frequently made from coloured plastic with a radius of about 1 mm is likely to be irrelevant to an ASCII-based C++-program, but might be relevant to a robotic implementation or a high-quality graphics version. - Paragraph descriptions: For each noun, write a short paragraph that coherently combines the list of facts found above.
+Some of these facts may later turn out to be irrelevant; try to avoid early judgment.

+For instance, the fact that scheduling starts a year in advance is likely to be irrelevant to this project, but might be relevant to an integrated university planning system.

+Paragraph descriptions: For each noun, write a short paragraph that coherently combines the list of facts found above.
 Remember that good paragraphs contain a topic sentence!

 At this point we are ready to shift to a slightly more programming-oriented frame of mind.
-The list of nouns are likely candidates for the classes of our program, and their corresponding descriptive paragraphs are likely JAVADOC comments.
+The list of nouns are likely candidates for the classes of our program, and their corresponding descriptive paragraphs are likely JavaDoc comments.
 We know need to find likely methods for these classes.